Camping in Redwood National Park

 Camping in the Redwoods

-The chance to explore the coastal redwoods is unlike any other.
-In the southern part of the county you can drive the Avenue of the Giants and explore Humboldt Redwoods State Park which is our favorite.
-And as you head north along HWY 101, you’ll have your choice of hiking trails, attractions, as well as peaceful drives at Redwood National Park and more state parks along the way!
-(Check out our Redwoods Road Trip Post for ideas!)
+Humboldt County is home to the Redwoods where the chance to explore the coastal Redwoods is unlike any other.
+In the southern part of the county, you can drive the Avenue of the Giants and explore Humboldt Redwoods State Park which is always a favorite with visitors.
+And as you head north along HWY 101, you’ll have your choice of hiking trails and attractions, as well as peaceful drives at Redwood National Park and more state parks along the way!

 Redwoods Camping